Rhvdes/alx-pre_course/0x01-git/README.md

-This is fun so far!
+This is fun so far! enjoying it.